 These professionals include Doctors, Nurses, Dentists, Paramedical staff, Engineers, Pharmacists, chemists, etc., hired in the private sector.
 These professionals are provided insurance by the companies employing them.

 Additionally, people with this kind of Iqama can sponsor their families and close relatives for visits and permanent stays.
-They can also easily apply for visas from other countries like the UK and the USA.
+They can also easily apply for visas from the UK and the USA.

 4- Dependents Iqama